the-turing-way/the-turing-way/workshops/book-dash/book-dash-ldn-report.md

 ![/figures/book_dash_ldn_dinner.jpg](figures/book_dash_ldn_dinner.jpg)
-*Networking dinner at Merago hotel.*
+*Networking dinner at Megaro hotel.*

 During the dash, we set out to build upon the [Manchester Book Dash](book-dash-mcr-report.md) experience: we wanted to enhance the first version of *The Turing Way* book and ensure that contributing to the project is as straightforward as possible.
 We had a mixture of contributions including curating and editing existing content, expanding existing content and writing entirely new content.